 In school staff plan our curriculum so that it is organised into subject-led themes for half-term blocks, with maths and English sessions running alongside this.
-This means children are able to make links between different subject areas and helps us to make sure our curriculum is broad, rich and balanced.
+This means children are able to explore knowledge and skills in more depth and helps us to make sure our curriculum is broad, rich and balanced.
 We enjoy lots of visits and visitors over the year to help support the children's learning.
 Our classes are organised into single year groups (such as Year 1), and learning opportunities are planned to ensure we are meeting the needs of all children.

 We work hard to plan a curriculum that generates a high level of interest and enthusiasm for learning.
 All classes use a variety of teaching methods such as whole class, small group and individual teaching.
 To ensure progress and continuity teachers and support staff work as a team to plan, and to record regular formal and informal assessments of learning in order to identify the next steps in the children’s learning.

 We follow the National Curriculum 2014, which sets down the minimum expectations for content in each subject area for each age group.
 As we are an academy, within in our curriculum there is an element of flexibility.
 For example, we can respond to exciting and significant events as and when they occur such as visitors in school, National and global events.
 Children in the Foundation Stage class follow the Early Years Foundation Stage.